 Johnny Curtis' tag team title shot looked to have become one, after his pro R-Truth turned heel, as well as nuts, but he finally got it, nearly 21 months later, on NXT, but with Michael McGillicutty as his partner.

-All of Season 5's storylines was dropped after that season 6 had taped a couple episode, but not yet aired any.
+All of Season 5's storylines was dropped after they had taped a couple episodes for the retooled NXT as a developmental show, but not yet aired any.
 Instead, for a couple weeks until the retooled version started, they simply had wrestling matches a la Superstars.

 Aerith and Bob: Let's see, you have names like Wade, David, Justin, Heath, Michael, Darren, Daniel, Alex, Percy, Eli, Titus, Kaitlyn, Naomi, A.J, Maxine, Jamie, Johnny, Derrick, Byron, Conor, and Jacob.
 Then yo have Skip, Husky, and Lucky, which are presumably nicknames.
-Then we get to...Kaval, Aksana, and Brodus.
+Then we get to...Kaval, Aksana (although Aksana is a fairly common name in her native Lithuania), and Brodus.

 McGillicutty: And starting this moment... from now... from this moment on... this will be the moment... starting now... of the Genesis... of McGillicutty.